wavelet-lab/docs/source/hardware/fe.rst

   - Determines the **direction of arrival (DoA)** of incoming radio signals, enabling **precise localization** of transmitters

 **Beamforming**
-  - Focuses signal transmission and reception in specific directions
+  - Focuses on signal transmission and reception in specific directions
   - Enhances range, improves signal quality, and reduces interference in multi-user environments

 Connections
 ===========

 .. note::
-   | USB-C is is intended solely for use in manufacturing test facilities.
+   | USB-C is intended solely for use in manufacturing test facilities.
    | It is not used during normal operation.

 Front side